Moonchichiii/woodhouse_private_eatery/README.md

-If I have an existing booking, it's displayed as soon as I log in to the dashboard.
-If there are no bookings linked to my account, I can create a new reservation.
-The dashboard gives me the flexibility to edit or cancel any reservation, letting me adjust my plans as needed.
+If a user has an existing booking, it will be displayed as soon as the user logs in to the dashboard.
+If there are no bookings linked to the account, they can create a new reservation.
+The dashboard gives the flexibility to edit or cancel any reservation, letting the users adjust their plans as needed.

-The logout option is conveniently located on the dashboard and returns me to the starting point of the website.
+The logout option is conveniently located on the dashboard and redirects users to the starting point of the website.

-- As management
+- As Management

-As a staff member, I log in with predefined credentials and am redirected to the admin panel.
-I need to effectively manage guests' reservations, including the ability to create, edit, or cancel bookings, and update the menu and prices.
+Staff members log in with predefined credentials and are redirected to the admin page.
+Staff have the abibility to manage guests'reservations, create, edit, or cancel bookings, and update the menu and prices.